shmoocon/proceedings-2015/schedule.md

   - Xeno Kovah
   - Corey Kallenberg

-1830
-Keynote Address

-Joseph Lorenzo Hall

-2000	Infosec Family FUD
-Saturday, January 17, 2015
-Time	Build It!
-Belay It!
-Bring it On!
-0930	Registration Opens
-1000
+## BUILD IT!

-NSA Playset: USB Tools
+1. NSA Playset: USB Tools
+  - Dominic Spill
+  - Michael Ossmann
-Dominic Spill, Michael Ossmann, and Jared Boone
+  - Jared Boone

+2. Knock Knock: A Survey of iOS Authentication Methods
+  - David Schuetz

+## BELAY IT!

 Cockroach Analysis: A Statistical Analysis of the Flash and Java Files that Infest the Internet David Dorsey

+## BRING IT ON!

 Where the Wild Things Are: Encryption, Police Access & the User Whitney Merrill

 1100
-Knock Knock: A Survey of iOS Authentication Methods David Schuetz

 Understanding a New Memory Corruption Defense: Use-after-Free (UaF) Mitigation and Bypass